 Collateral has been provided for a limited portion of the current liabilities at Group level, as well as for inventories and accounts receivable.
 Pledges are applicable solely to the Norseland Inc. Group.
 In the loan agreement with the banks, TINE has committed not to take out new loans with collateral in the Group's assets without the consent of the lenders.
 These pledges fall within the exceptions outlined in the loan agreement.

-Note 29 Outstanding balances with the Norwegian Agriculture
+Note 29 Outstanding balances with the Norwegian Agriculture Agency - market regulation and price equalisation scheme

 The market scheme for milk includes: